Prospective business owners register their businesses in at least two, and possibly three ways. They

 Changing your registered information:

-After registering your business name and entity type, the Secretary of
+After a business is registered, the Secretary of

 State's office must be informed whenever changes occur.
-If you change
+If the name,

-the name, address, registered agent, or ownership of your business,
+address, registered agent, or ownership of a business changes,

-Secretary of State in a timely manner.
-If you are a corporation or an
+Secretary of State must be notified in a timely manner.
+Corporations and

 click the following links: